kexiZeroing/kexiZeroing.github.io/src/posts/understand-npm-concepts.md

 In npm versions 3 through 6, `peerDependencies` were not automatically installed, and would raise a warning if an invalid version of the peer dependency was found in the tree. **As of npm v7, `peerDependencies` are installed by default.** (npm has a shortcut where it automatically install mandatory peer dependencies even if the parent package does not depend on them.)
 If your dependency contains some `peerDependencies` that conflict with the root project's dependency, run `npm install --legacy-peer-deps` to tell npm to ignore peer deps and proceed with the installation anyway.

+**optionalDependencies** are dependencies that are not essential for the primary functionality of a package but are beneficial for providing additional features.
+Let’s say you have a dependency that may be used, but you would like the package manager to proceed if it cannot be found or fails to install.
+In that case, you can add those dependencies in the `optionalDependencies` object.
+A good use case for `optionalDependencies` is if you have a dependency that won’t necessarily work on every machine.
+But you should have a fallback plan in case the installation fails.

 > `@npmcli/arborist` is the library that calculates dependency trees and manages the `node_modules` folder hierarchy for the npm command line interface.
 It's used in some tools like [npm-why](https://github.com/amio/npm-why) to help identify why a package has been installed.
 >
 > Arborist - the npm tree doctor: `npx @npmcli/arborist --help`